MicrosoftDocs/webview2-win32-reference/1-0-1210-30/icorewebview2environmentoptions.md

 > public HRESULT [get_AdditionalBrowserArguments](#get_additionalbrowserarguments)(LPWSTR * value)

 The arguments are passed to the browser process as part of the command.
-For more information about using command-line switches with Chromium browser processes, navigate to [Run Chromium with Flags][ChromiumDevelopersHowTosRunWithFlags].
+For more information about using command-line switches with Chromium browser processes, navigate to [Run Chromium with Flags](https://www.chromium.org/developers/how-tos/run-chromium-with-flags).
 The value appended to a switch is appended to the browser process, for example, in `--edge-webview-switches=xxx` the value is `xxx`.
 If you specify a switch that is important to WebView functionality, it is ignored, for example, `--user-data-dir`.
 Specific features are disabled internally and blocked from being enabled.
 If a switch is specified multiple times, only the last instance is used.

 > [!NOTE]
 > A merge of the different values of the same switch is not attempted, except for disabled and enabled features.
 The features specified by `--enable-features` and `--disable-features` are merged with simple logic.
 > * The features is the union of the specified features and built-in features.
 If a feature is disabled, it is removed from the enabled features list.

 If you specify command-line switches and use the `additionalBrowserArguments` parameter, the `--edge-webview-switches` value takes precedence and is processed last.
 If a switch fails to parse, the switch is ignored.
 The default state for the operation is to run the browser process with no extra flags.

-[ChromiumDevelopersHowTosRunWithFlags]: [https://www.chromium.org/developers/how-tos/run-chromium-with-flags](https://www.chromium.org/developers/how-tos/run-chromium-with-flags) "Run Chromium with flags | The Chromium Projects"

 #### get_AllowSingleSignOnUsingOSPrimaryAccount